alexpovel/latex-cookbook/README.md

 **As such, this template is more about features, and less about design.**
 Design is a slippery slope, and for every one beautiful way, there are ninety-nine lackluster ones.
+Of those ninety-nine, the majority will be plain eyesores.
 It is better left to pros, which is why this template does not do much in the way of design.

 **Contributions to add more features/examples or nice design tweaks are very welcome.**